Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/09-external-power.md

 ### Power supply for using Pioreactor peristaltic pumps

-When using multiple of Pioreactor's [peristaltic pumps](https://pioreactor.com/products/peristaltic-pump), we recommend a 12V power supply, with at least 1 amp (this is the same as a 12W power supply).
-Our pumps use maximum 0.4A, and the stirring motor uses 0.1A.
+When using Pioreactor's [peristaltic pumps](https://pioreactor.com/products/peristaltic-pump), we recommend a 12 V power supply rated for at least 1 A (12 W).
+This recommendation assumes that only one pump runs at a time.
+Each pump uses at most 0.4 A, and the stirring motor uses 0.1 A.

 ### More details on power supply